Blog - Commercial

 Hiring and retaining talent is a key challenge that can make or break your business.
-Choose an office with convenient transport links.
-If possible, find something that fosters a healthy work-life balance with nearby amenities like cafes, bars and gyms.
+So, choose a commercial office with convenient transport links.
+And, if possible, find something that fosters a healthy work-life balance with nearby amenities like cafes, bars and gyms.

 Converted terraces, 2-8 Elizabeth Street, Paddington

 Public perception may seem superficial, but when you’re in the business of attracting new clients (not to mention highly-skilled employees), it helps to project an image as an industry leader.
 That might mean having a killer view, or the universal symbol of a welcoming workspace: the ping pong table.

 Having an office that you can show-off might just be the thing that tips business in your favour.

 Co-working (Shared) office space

 Co-working spaces are increasingly being sought by many businesses.
 They’re great for small businesses, start-ups and the growing number of independent contractors.
 Even larger organisations are jumping on the coworking bandwagon as a means of staying flexible and on top of the competition in terms of innovative new products and ideas.